zeyucui1/zeyu-portfolio/README.md

 # My Portfolio

-Welcome to my portfolio!
-This is where I showcase my skills, projects, and experiences as a web developer, reflecting my proficiency in **JavaScript**, **ReactJs**, and **Web Development** technologies.
+Welcome to my personal website!
+Here, I share my journey as a web developer, showcasing the skills, projects, and experiences I've gathered along the way.
+My work is a reflection of my deep engagement with **JavaScript**, **ReactJs**, and the broader world of **Web Development** technologies.

-The purpose of this portfolio is not only to display my work but also to demonstrate my ongoing journey in learning and mastering web development, embracing the philosophy of **"Learning by Doing"**.
+This site serves more than just a display of my work; it's a testament to my belief in the power of **"Learning by Doing"**.
+Through this portal, I aim to not only present my achievements but also illustrate my continuous path towards mastering the intricacies of web development.

 ## 🌐 Weblink